JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsX/jsopx.MauiHybridNetCore/Master/p1/v1/Includes/Common/Excerpt-Project-Description.md

-A server-side project that resembles the client-side apps, serving as the backend infrastructure for the JSopX™ ecosystem, likely handling routing, authentication, and serving APIs or pages.
+As you may have guessed by now, Asp.NET Core serves as the backend infrastructure for the JSopX™ ecosystem, handling routing, security, authentication, and serving APIs to pages.
+This particular project, however, is just a server-side project that resembles the client-side SPAs.